-On 23 April 2020 the Board of Directors resolved to establish the Sustainability Committee, setting the number of members as five, all non-executive directors, with 2 independent directors, among whom Laura Cavatorta, the Chairman.
+On 20 October 2022 the Board of Directors resolved to establish the Sustainability Committee, setting the number of members as three, all non-executive directors (Cavatorta, Cicchetti and Hernandez), of whom the Chairman, Laura Cavatorta, is independent.

-The Committee members (Ms Laura Cavatorta, Ms Giovanna Bellezza, Ms Sabrina Di Bartolomeo, Mr Fabrizio Rocchio and Mr Francesco Valsecchi), as laid down in the regulations approved by the Board of Directors, have adequate skills for the tasks they are called on to carry out, for instance in matters regarding corporate sustainability, technology, organisational strategies and corporate finance.
+The Committee in office with the previous board consisted of five members, two of whom are independent.
+The Committee members, as laid down in the regulations approved by the Board of Directors, have adequate skills for the tasks they are called on to carry out, for instance in matters regarding corporate sustainability, technology, organisational strategies and corporate finance.